 They are the result of a cross between a male and a female, and are also called Standard seeds.
 This is the original format of cannabis seeds, the way nature produces them, and until just 2 decades ago they were the only ones available.

 Whenever a male plant is involved in a cross, the offspring will be regular, i.e. both males and females will come out randomly.
 There can be regular photodependent, autoflowering or any kind of seeds.

 👌 Polyhybrids or hybrid mixtures

 When 2 F1 hybrids from different lines are crossed, polyhybrids are created, for example White Widow X Sandstorm.
-White Widow is a cross between an Indian sativa and a pure Brazilian variety and Sandstorm is a Pakistani crossed with a Moroccan male.
+White Widow Strain is a cross between an Indian sativa and a pure Brazilian variety and Sandstorm is a Pakistani crossed with a Moroccan male.
 When 2 polyhybrids are crossed the resulting specimens are also called polyhybrids.